 ~/.cache/herokuon Linux/Other (or

-If you are experiencing issues with logging in, try moving your
+If you have issues logging in, move your

 .netrc file.
-This is where the CLI stores credentials:
+This file is where the CLI stores credentials.

 $ mv ~/.netrc ~/.netrc.backup $ heroku login